 The best email hosting providers let you get hold of an email account easily by signing up with an ISP, registering with Google and buying a web hosting account.

-Email hosting plans are an easy way to get a more efficient and reliable service.
+Email hosting plans are an easy way to get a more efficient and reliable service, much like the best web hosting service .
 Exactly what's included depends on the provider, but you might get support for larger attachments (up to 50MB), 50GB or more storage space for your inbox, online storage for easy file sharing, bundled apps like Microsoft Office online, Exchange and Active Directory support for business users – not to mention 24/7 support if anything goes wrong.

 Your email will work with a custom domain (email@example.com), and it's typically straightforward to set up.
 You can use an email hosting plan to effectively replace your web host's service, or you can try one without having any hosting at all.

 If you are a small business with a small headcount and don’t want to spend hundreds of dollars on email accounts, then consider this.
-From EIG-owned Bluehost comes an exclusive business email package for TechRadar readers where you get unlimited email accounts and email storage for as little as $2.75 when paying for three years; that’s a mere $99 for the duration of the term.
+From EIG-owned Bluehost (opens in new tab) comes an exclusive business email package for TechRadar readers where you get unlimited email accounts and email storage when you sign up to the Plus and Choice Plus plans.
 Is it truly unlimited though?